erythronelumbo/notes/virtual_machine.md

 To-do:
 - Floating-point operations (arithmetic, comparisons, etc.)
   - Also functions like `sin`, `cos` and the like?
+- Arithmetic operations with an immediate operand (?)
+  - With a *prefix* byte before the opcode
+- More arithmetic and bitwise operations (like modular multiplication, modular inverse, modular exponentiation, popcount, counting trailing/leading zeros, absolute value and sign)?
+  - Indicated with a *prefix* byte
 - Interaction (I/O) with *external devices*:
   - Standard input and outputs
   - Screen